 Plans Overview

-RamNode keeps things simple with two cPanel plans: a Shared plan at $4.00/month and a Reseller plan at $8.00/month.
+RamNode keeps things simple with two cPanel plans: a Shared plan at $6.00/month and a Reseller plan starting at $10/month.
 The Shared plan includes 15 GB SSD storage, unlimited domains, unlimited bandwidth, unlimited email accounts, unlimited databases, and free SSL.
 The Reseller plan includes 100 GB of storage along with WHM access for managing sub-accounts.

 RamNode servers are located in Atlanta (US) and the Netherlands (EU), giving a basic but functional geographic split.
 Softaculous is available for one-click app installs including WordPress, Joomla, Drupal, and over 300 other applications.